tanben/launchdarkly-context-playground/README.md

 # LaunchDarkly Context Playground

-This application lets you test your
-This is a  LaunchDarkly application for demonstrating single and multiple Context targeting and percentage rollout.
+Design and validate LaunchDarkly contexts for targeting and rollout strategy using this sample React.js app.

 ## Requirements